Graph discretization of Laplacian on Riemannian manifolds with bounds on Ricci curvature: Introduction

 \section{Introduction}

 The approximation of eigenvalues and eigenfunctions of the Laplacian on manifolds using graphs and simplices is a fundamental problem in spectral geometry and has extensive applications in theoretical and applied fields.
 Dodziuk, Patodi, and Petrunin introduced frameworks connecting Riemannian structures with triangulations and polyhedral approximations of manifolds, providing an early foundation for discrete Laplacian analysis in \cite{MR488179}, \cite{MR407872}, \cite{MR1975337}.
 Later works by Fujiwara \cite{MR1257106} and Mantuano \cite{MR2130531} on spectral convergence on manifolds under general geometric conditions have provided much of the conceptual basis for modern graph-based spectral approximation.
 A notable work by Belkin-Niyogi \cite{NIPS2006_5848ad95} established probabilistic convergence for random point samples.
 In the deterministic setting, a major advance made by Burago, Ivanov, and Kurylev \cite{article} established uniform spectral convergence of the graph Laplacian to the Laplace-Beltrami operator for closed Riemannian $n$-manifolds under uniform sectional curvature bounds, a lower injectivity radius bound, and an upper diameter bound.
 Aubry \cite{aubry2013approximation} obtained a similar result on approximating spectral data using isometrically immersed graphs in manifolds.
 Burago et al. \cite{MR3990939} and Lu \cite{MR4411102} also extended their framework to the $\rho$-Laplacian on metric measure spaces, including those with boundaries or certain singularities; further generalizations to vector bundles appear in \cite{MR4437353}.
 Some recent related developments include \cite{MR4279237}, \cite{MR4384039}, \cite{e21010043}, \cite{MR4695859} and, \cite{MR4620352}.
+Applications of the spectral convergence of graph Laplacians also arise in manifold learning and numerical computation, see for instance [\cite{MR2504294},\cite{MR4130541},\cite{MR3636868},\cite{MR4273695}].

 The methods of Burago et al. \cite{article} rely on estimates on the Jacobian of the exponential map derived from sectional curvature bounds.
 However, many fundamental results in Riemannian geometry, such as compactness theorems, eigenvalue bounds, and volume comparison, hold under the weaker assumption of Ricci curvature bounds.
 In this work, we establish a generalization of the spectral convergence theorem of \cite{article} to the broader class $\MM$ of closed $ n$-dimensional smooth Riemannian manifolds satisfying the following conditions: